krishnahanda484/ZomatoDasboard/README.md

 ## Project Overview

-This project provides an interactive dashboard that analyzes metro transportation data.
+This project provides an interactive dashboard that analyzes Zomato data.
 My goal was to explore trends, identify bottlenecks, understand passenger behavior, and provide actionable insights to improve operations, efficiency, and user satisfaction.

 Key motivations: